NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_cheatsheet.rst

 -------------------------------------

 Add variables to the "varlist" block in the MDTF-diagnostics/diagnostics/[POD name]/settings.jsonc and define the following:
-- the variable name: the short name that will generate the corresponding ${ENV_VAR}
-(e.g., "zg500" generates the ${ENV_VAR} "zg500_var")
+- the variable name: the short name that will generate the corresponding ``${ENV_VAR}`` (e.g., "zg500" generates the ``${ENV_VAR}`` "zg500_var")
 - the standard name with a corresponding entry in the appropriate fieldlist file(s).
 If your variable is not in the necessary fieldlist file(s), add them to the file(s), or open an issue on GitHub requesting that the framework team add them.
 Once the files are updated, merge the changes from the develop branch into your POD branch.
+Note that the variable name and the standard name must be unique fieldlist entries.
 - variable units
 - variable dimensions (e.g., [time, lat, lon])
 - scalar coordinates for variables defined on a specific atmospheric pressure level (e.g. {"lev": 250} for a field on the 250-hPa p level).